ghostery/adblocker/bench/comparison/overview.md

 faster serialization and deserialization times as well as a smaller cache size.

-The gist of it is that the internal representation is already mostly stored in a compact form (using Typed Arrays); this means that serialization only consists in adding a small amount of metadata along-side the already available arrays and deserialization is *essentially instantaneous* since it's enough to create some typed array views on top of the serialized buffer (think of `mmap` but using Typed Arrays).
+The reason is the following: the internal representation is already mostly stored in a compact form (using typed arrays); this means that serialization only consists in adding a small amount of metadata along-side the already available arrays and deserialization is *essentially instantaneous* since it's enough to create some typed array views on top of the serialized buffer (think of `mmap` but using typed arrays).
 This also explains the very low memory consumption: after initialization, the memory usage is only slightly higher than the size of the serialized form.

 ### 5. Memory Consumption at Start-up

-Here we consider the memory usage of each content-blocker after initialization from lists (not from cache) after one full garbage collection.
+Here we consider the memory usage of each content-blocker, initialized from lists (not from cache) after one full garbage collection.
 The measurements were performed using Chrome's devtools Memory snapshot.
 We did not measure Brave here since the memory used from C++ side does not seem to be taken into account in the snapshot.
 Also keep in mind that this memory usage can vary at run-time as content-blockers might cache frequently used resources, etc.

 ![](./plots/memory-usage-at-startup.svg)